 Another FP Transitions’ original, Jeanie has been on board since the very beginning.
-She’s had a hand or has led every closing for the past 18 years.
+She has had a hand in, or has led, every one of FP Transitions closings for the past 20 years.
 That’s a lot of practices, a lot of clients, a lot of everything.
-Most of all, a lot of hours and nights and weekends, and a trail of spent cell phones to prove it - the life of a “closer”.
+Most of all, a lot of hours and nights and weekends, and a trail of spent cell phones to prove it—the life of a “closer."

-Jeanie’s background is in legal services, but she found her true calling as a marriage counselor – helping each seller, year after year, seriously address retirement for the first time and make a final selection from the best out of 50 or more interested buyers and successors.
-Though well versed in law, rules, regulations and taxes (and the paperwork to support it all), it is the hand-holding function more than any other that describes the reasons for Jeanie’s success as the charter member of FP Transitions’ Transaction Team.
-No one has more ‘Thank You’ notes in our Company than Jeanie O’Reilly Northcutt.
+Jeanie’s background is in legal services, but she found her true calling as a marriage counselor—helping each seller, year after year, seriously address retirement for the first time and make a final selection from the best out of 50 or more interested buyers and successors, all while helping buyers succeed and enjoy the explosive growth that comes with an acquisition.
+Though well versed in law, rules, regulations, and taxes (and the paperwork to support it all), it is the hand-holding function more than any other that describes the reasons for Jeanie’s success as the charter member of FP Transitions’ Transaction team.
+Jeanie understands the difference between activity and achievement.
+No one has more ‘Thank You’ notes in our company than Jeanie O’Reilly Northcutt.

 Assistant General Counsel